quixio/quix-docs/docs/platform/how-to/replay.md

 ## To replay persisted data into a topic

 You can only replay persisted data, so you need to persist a topic first.
-In your Quix workspace, select `Topics` in the left-hand sidebar to list all your topics.
+In your Quix environment, select `Topics` in the left-hand sidebar to list all your topics.
 Ensure the topic you want to persist has persistence switched on, as shown in the following screenshot:

 ![Enable persistence](../images/how-to/replay/replay-add-persist-topic.png)

-Click `Pipeline` in your Quix workspace, and then to create a new replay, click `Add new` in the top right corner:
+Click `Pipeline` in your Quix environment, and then to create a new replay, click `Add new` in the top right corner:

 ![Add replay](../images/how-to/replay/replay-add-new.png)